-Here are five top tips so you can get the most from your Travel Money Card as you head off on your overseas adventure.
+Here are five ways to get the most from your Travel Money Card (and avoid mistakes that could come at a cost) as you head off on your overseas adventure.

 1. Keep your card secure